vinayhegde1990/devops-notes/docs/source/Storage.rst

 Storage
 ************

-*Some useful links to cover the basics of Storage, I/O*
+*Some useful links to explain the concepts of Storage, I/O*

 ########
 Concepts